ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 -   fracgwused.nc (values between 0 and 1)
 -   fracncused.nc (values between 0 and 1)

 LISFLOOD consequently automatically assumes that the remaining water (1-fracgwused-fracncused) is derived from surface water.
+Surface water sources for abstraction may consist of lakes, reservoirs and rivers themselves.

 ## Groundwater abstractions